Home

 1. The Plus'es

-The beauty of tread mills is that you can use them for just about any type of walking you want.
-Set up your 50Plus programs from here, make your own or even create your own 'swingin' fogies dance craze'.
-(More on this later but if you can't wait you can take a wee little peek here).
+The beauty of having your own tread mill is that you can use it for just about any type of walking you want.
+Set up your programs based on our programs here or make your own.

 HINT: The bigger your new flat screen TV, the more realistic your journey (just in case you needed any more reasons to get one)!